What is a Bible study?

 Step 3: Bridge the Gap

 Once we’ve understood—with God’s help—the original meaning, we’re in a position to work out the meaning for today, but watch out!
 There’s a gap between the first readers and ourselves, which must be bridged with great care.
 To bridge the gap properly we need to have a good grasp of the successive periods of salvation history, and the differences between them.
 God’s requirements for his people change from one period to the next: under the new covenant, for example, we’re permitted to eat bacon, whereas doing so in earlier periods of salvation history would have disqualified someone from membership of God’s people.
-When we’re studying an Old Testament passage, our objective will be to find truths and principles that are meaningful and valid in our own new covenant period of salvation history.
+When we’re studying an Old Testament passage, our objective will be to find truths and principles that are also meaningful and valid in our own new covenant period of salvation history (see diagram).

 Step 4: Apply in a Gospel-Friendly Way